 Evidence: Provide examples of how cell phones are used in everyday life and why students must learn how to use them responsibly.

 Counter Arguments: Address concerns about the inappropriate use of cell phones and how to enforce responsible usage.

-Summarize the main points of the essay and restate your thesis statement.
+According to the perfect essay writing process, in the final conclusion, summarize all the main points of the essay that supports your point of view and restate your thesis statement.

 Call to Action: Urge people to think about the advantages of letting kids have phones in school and back rules that meet the requirements of today’s students.

 An outline serves as the base for a good persuasive essay.
 We hope this blog post has helped you craft a good one.
 For an effective outline, it’s important

 Consider who will be reading it, back up your arguments with facts, and edit your work to ensure it’s clear and concise.